Find a Mesothelioma Lawyer in Montgomery, Alabama

 Asbestos Laws and Regulations in Montgomery

-Asbestos is not banned in the United States despite recurring efforts from non-profit and advocacy organizations like Mesothelioma Guide.
-The top law firms, such as BCBH Law, also urge Congress to ban asbestos as a measure of protecting U.S. residents and workers.
+While the EPA’s ban is a positive step, it can be undone with future presidential tenures.
+The top law firms, such as BCBH Law, also urge Congress to ban asbestos as an additional measure of protecting U.S. residents and workers.

 Alabama Government Agencies Involved in Asbestos